gigor/yet-another-calculator/README.md

 Preformatted numbers like 1,000.42, 1.000,42, or 1 000,42 will be parsed according to browser locale.

+All the code you might be interested is in the `index.html`

 ## What can be improved, but if I had more time
 1. Deal with numbers that are too large.
 2. Adapt the virtual keyboard for mobiles and use it instead of a native keyboard.